narcisolobo/javascript-january-23/05-full-stack-mern/w3d3-belt-review/MERN-steps.md

 3. Open Postman or Thunder Client and test each endpoint.
 Troubleshoot if necessary.

 ## Create Your React App
-1. In your project directory, create your react app and call it "client."
+1. Change directories to your project directory.
+Create your react app and call it "client."
 Make sure you're in the right directory when you do this!
 The client directory should be a sibling of your server directory.
 2. Navigate into your client directory with `cd client`.
 3. Install your React dependencies:
    1. axios